Actuary: Notable actuaries

+Italian actuary and academic, known for his extensive contributions to life and health insurance modelling, and for promoting actuarial education and research throughout Europe.

 Fictional actuaries

 Actuaries have appeared in works of fiction including literature, theater, television, and film.
 At times, they have been portrayed as "math-obsessed, socially disconnected individuals with shockingly bad comb-overs", which has resulted in a mixed response amongst actuaries themselves.